 Effective January 27, 2018 the Company's Chief Executive Officer, Dr. Eugene Seymour, resigned as the Chief Executive Officer and as a Director of the Company to allow a successor with pharmaceutical experience to serve in this capacity.
-Subject to the entry into a Severance Agreement, Dr. Seymour will assume the role of Chief Executive Officer Emeritus.
+According to a Separation Agreement, signed on April 30, 2018, Dr. Seymour has assumed the role of Chief Executive Officer Emeritus.
 The Board of Directors commenced a search for a permanent replacement for Dr. Seymour, which is ongoing.
-Pending the appointment of a permanent Chief Executive Officer, the Board of Directors appointed Dr. Anil Diwan, the Company's President, as interim Chief Executive Officer.
-As of the date of this report, the Company and Dr. Seymour have not yet entered into a Severance Agreement.
+Pending the appointment of a permanent Chief Executive Officer, the Board of Directors appointed Dr. Anil Diwan, the Company's President, as interim Chief Executive Officer, thereby providing a continuation of leadership.

 The Company is now actively looking for a CEO with pharmaceutical industry novel chemical entity drug development experience to lead us to our next stage, namely clinical development and, assuming success in the clinic, further commercialization of our drugs.
-The Company has begun the interview process for the next CEO.
+The Company has begun the interview hiring process for the next CEO.
 However, interviewing multiple candidates, due diligence, selection and offer to a candidate, and the contractual paperwork may take some time to complete.